-I get at least 20 people applying to each job.
+At least 20 people typically apply to each job.

-All you need to do is make a job title "Need Industry Expert to answer questions".
-Here is the exactly job description I use:
+Start by creating a job title such as, "Need Industry Expert to answer questions.”
+Here is an example job description:

 This is a quick and easy way to make some extra money every day.
 These questions do NOT take long to answer.
-You just need to send a paragraph or two to answer.
+Simply send a one or two-paragraph answer.

-When answering the questions you must put your position as expert position and give a link to our website.
+When answering the questions, you must put your position as an expert position and give a link to our website.

 Now watch the applications fly in!
-You can ask applicants to answer sample questions from HARO to test them and pick the best one.
+Ask applicants to answer sample questions from HARO to test them and pick the best one.

-From there you need to set your new expert with a company email for your client.
-I prefer email@example.com.
-Also set them up with a nice signature with their position (ex.
-In-House Nutritionist).
-Something like this:
+From there, set up the new expert with a company email for the client.
+Also, set them up with a nice signature with their position (ex.
+In-House Nutritionist), something like this: